Bob Toski

-Robert John Toski, born Algustoski (born September 18, 1926), is an American professional golfer and golf instructor.
+Robert John Toski (né Algustoski; born September 18, 1926) is an American professional golfer and golf instructor.

 Early life

-Toski was born in Haydenville, Massachusetts.
+In 1926, Toski was born in Haydenville, Massachusetts.
 He is of Polish descent, the eighth of nine children born to Walenty Algustoski and his wife Mary.
 He learned to play golf at Northampton Country Club, where he caddied and where two of his elder brothers, Jack and Ben, were assistant professionals.

 Professional career

 In 1949, Toski joined the PGA Tour.
 He broke through for his first win in the Insurance City Open in 1953.
 He was the leading money winner in 1954, when his four victories included the World Championship of Golf, where first prize was $50,000, by far the richest prize-money golf event in the world.
 That victory also earned him a $50,000 contract from promoter George S. May to put on 50 exhibitions the following year; he would put on 57 and play in only 14 events in 1955.
 He scaled back his playing career starting in 1957 after wife Lynn gave birth to three boys in a span of less than four years.

 Toski found stardom on the Tour despite weighing only 118 pounds.
 He was the smallest Tour player throughout his playing career and his combination of his small size and his driving prowess earned him the nickname "Mouse" from Sam Snead, a reference to the cartoon superhero Mighty Mouse popular at that time.